driveralex/AC562/CR.md

   lst
 }
 ```
-Here is a function which return the degrees distribution from the adjacency list ( a vérifier et posser une question quand a la définition de la question)
+Here is a function which return the degrees distribution from the adjacency list.
 ```r
 degreeDistribution <- function(input)
 {